aenix-io/cozystack-website/content/en/docs/components.md

 This fully solves the integration problem, since all existing virtualization platforms have an outdated and rather complex APIs that cannot be extended without modifying the source code.
 As a result, there is always a need to create your own custom solutions, which requires additional effort.

+### Flux CD

+We use FluxCD as the core element of our platform, believing it sets a new industry standard for platform engineering.
+FluxCD provides a simple and uniform interface for both installing and managing the lifecycle of all platform components.

 ### Talos Linux

 Using Talos Linux as the base layer for the platform allows to strictly limit the technology stack and make the system stable as a rock.